Talon Grabber for Bit:Bot and Robobit Buggy

 You will need the small screw in the servo bag to attach the drive jaw to the servo.

 But first: Set the servo to position 5 degrees.
-If using the Makecode Bit:Bot package, then use the set claw block:
+If using the Makecode Bit:Bot package, then use the open talon block:

-Once the servo is in teh correct position, then fit the Talon A jaw, making sure it is closed and is interlocking with the floating jaw (Talon B)
+Once the servo is in the correct position, then fit the Talon A jaw, making sure it is closed and is interlocking with the floating jaw (Talon B)

 Screw the little screw into the servo shaft to hold it in place

 All done!
 Now you can open and close the jaws by setting the claw/talon to different values between 0 (fully closed) and 90 (fully open)